 A few people, especially the elderly and folks with serious chronic medical conditions like lung disease or heart disease, are at risk for complications of the virus.
 These more serious illnesses are characterized by shortness of breath and respiratory failure; this type of illness will most likely lead to hospitalization for supportive care with IV medications, fluids and oxygen.

 It is important to understand that testing a person who is afraid that they may have been in contact with a COVID-19 carrier, but who has no symptoms of infection, is neither recommended nor necessary.
 Testing should only be done to diagnose the actual infection in a person exhibiting typical COVID-19 symptoms.
 Current tests by Affinity Health Center go to South Carolina DHEC.
 Turnaround time is approximately 1 day.
 Positive tests at DHEC are sent on to the CDC lab in Atlanta for confirmatory testing.
 Affinity Health Center offers free curbside COVID-19 testing by appointment at our Rock Hill location most mornings.
 Those with positive results are contacted by phone.
-Results are mailed after in 7 days or upon return from the lab in 3 to 8 days.
+Results are mailed after in 7 days or upon return from the lab.